brunotot/typescript-decorator-validation/markdown/FAQ.md

 ###

-> <div id="what-does-tdv-core-do">❓ <strong><i>What does `tdv-core` do?</i></strong></div>
+> <div id="what-does-tdv-core-do">❓ <strong><i>What does <code>tdv-core</code> do?</i></strong></div>
-> 💡 `tdv-core` is an independent module responsible for handling all TypeScript-heavy evaluations and exposing useful classes and methods for managing, evaluating and displaying class model validation errors.
+> 💡 <code>tdv-core</code> is an independent module responsible for handling all TypeScript-heavy evaluations and exposing useful classes and methods for managing, evaluating and displaying class model validation errors.
 It is designed to be fully customizable and easy to extend.

 ###

 > <div id="which-versions-of-typescript-are-supported">❓ <strong><i>Which versions of TypeScript are supported?</i></strong></div>

-> 💡 All TypeScript versions after and including the **v5.0** are supported.
+> 💡 All TypeScript versions after and including the <strong>v5.0</strong> are supported.

 ## Installation

 ###

 > <div id="how-do-i-install-it">❓ <strong><i>How do I install it?</i></strong></div>
 > 💡 Very simple.
-You first have to make sure you have TypeScript **v5** installed.
-Afterwards, you install `tdv-core` package and optionally `tdv-react` or any of the supported framework-specific packages.
-You can see the full list of supported framework-packages [here](https://github.com/brunotot/typescript-decorator-validation/tree/main/packages/core#supported-frameworks).
+You first have to make sure you have TypeScript <strong>v5</strong> installed.
+Afterwards, you install <code>tdv-core</code> package and optionally <code>tdv-react</code> or any of the supported framework-specific packages.
+You can see the full list of supported framework-packages <a href="https://github.com/brunotot/typescript-decorator-validation/tree/main/packages/core#supported-frameworks">here</a>.

 ```sh
 npm install -d typescript@latest